anvbackman/Programvaruteknik-DT042G/README.md

 some notable methods which will need further explanation.
 For example the showInventory method which will print out the gear that is currently equipped by the character and also the amount of gold.
 Since the amount of consumables a character can have is plenty, we iterate over a list of consumables to showcase these.
-We [CharacterCreator.java](src%2Fmain%2Fjava%2Fcreator%2FCharacterCreator.java)then need to be able to use these consumables which will take an input regarding which consumable to use and get the consumable that matches the input.
+We then need to be able to use these consumables which will take an input regarding which consumable to use and get the consumable that matches the input.
 We then use the consumable by passing it to the adjustHealth/Mana methods and remove it from the list of consumables.
 ```